The other day, I was asked by someone I mentor:

 Before this, I had been doing well on a new diet.
 I’ve never stuck to an actual eating plan at all for more than two-three days at a time, tops.
 I had been at it for 3 weeks and I was happy and beginning to see results.
 After this interview, I became very low, my eating became a little out of control, and my depression reared its ugly head again.

 This particular post doesn’t really have a nice conclusion.
 I haven’t yet figured out a way to deal with rejection.
 I wonder if it’s this hard for everyone.
-Even as I wrote this post, I got a message from the bi guy saying that he’s on a date.
+Even as I wrote this post, I got a message from the (not so) bi guy saying that he’s on a date.
 That flirtation has been done for a while now, but that still stung.

-While mentioning the Bi Guy, I told him about my HIV status.
+While mentioning the (not so) Bi Guy, I told him about my HIV status.
 I hadn’t planned to, it just sort of slipped out in conversation when he asked me why I’d been at a conference, and I answered honestly.
 He didn’t reject me.
 We haven’t slept together since, but I honestly don’t think me telling him my status had any influence over that.
 I told him in November, way after our last sexual encounter.
 We’re “friends” now, we go for coffee.
 I do wonder if our friendship will stand the test of time if not it serves a purpose for both of us right now.

 I also told the Gay man about my HIV status as planned.
 He was awesome about it, as predicted.
 Our friendship is as good as ever and, in many ways, it made me feel closer to him, as I know I can be open about everything I want to with him now.